-Churches are not buildings.
 Churches are groups of people who come together to worship God and help each other walk with Christ.